noisyoscillator/Quant-Papers/README.md

 [Handbook of Heavy-Tailed Distributions in Asset Management and Risk Management](https://doi.org/10.1142/11118)

+Stochastic Analysis and Applications to Finance - Essays in Honour of Jia-an Yan

+ J. van der Hoek and R.J.
+Elliott, Hitting times in a Markov chain model.

+ R.J.
+Elliott and P.E.
+Kopp, Mathematics of Financial Markets.

+ Filtering with Counting Process Observations and Other Factors: Applications to Bond Price Tick Data

+ Optimal Reinsurance under a Jump Diffusion Model

+ Applications of Counting Processes and Martingales in Survival Analysis

+ Stochastic Algorithms and Numerics for Mean-Reverting Asset Trading

+ Stochastic Control Methods for the Problem of Optimal Compensation of Executives

+ On Delay Estimation and Testing for Diffusion Type Processes

+CHAPTER 12- CONTROL OF STOCHASTIC DIFFERENTIAL EQUATIONS

+Two-Time-Scale Switching Jump Diffusions

+Stochastic Volatility Using Regime-Switching Diffusions

 [High-Dimensional Statistics - A Non-Asymptotic Viewpoint](https://doi.org/10.1017/9781108627771)

 [Heavy Tails and Copulas: Topics in Dependence Modelling in Economics and Finance](https://doi.org/10.1142/9644)